skyaxe97/tp/docs/DeveloperGuide.md

 #### Implementation

-The `showNotes` command first starts with a check for an empty list before branching into 2 paths: with or without title.
-If a title is added alongside the
+The `showNotes` command first starts with `checkEmptyList()` to check if the note list is empty before branching into 2 paths: with or without title.
+If a title is added alongside
 `showNotes` (ie. the user inputs “showNotes cats”) then the title would be passed on to a method `findTitle()` that would look for the titles containing 'cats' in the list, before returning the note content with the matching title.
 Conversely, if no title is appended, then a whole list of title of the notes will be printed out for selection.
 The user would input the corresponding number of the note and it would return the note contents.
+If there are no matching titles, then it would return that the title cannot be found.

 Figure 4.6-1 illustrates the above steps via a Sequence Diagram.